jax-ml/jax/docs/jep/12049-type-annotations.md

 Inputs to JAX functions and methods should be typed as permissively as is reasonable: for example, while shapes are typically tuples, functions that accept a shape should accept arbitrary sequences.
 Similarly, functions that accept a dtype need not require an instance of class `np.dtype`, but rather any dtype-convertible object.
 This might include strings, built-in scalar types, or scalar object constructors such as `np.float64` and `jnp.float64`.
 In order to make this as uniform as possible across the package, we will add a {mod}`jax.typing` module with common type specifications, starting with broad categories such as:

 - `ArrayLike` would be a union of anything that can be implicitly converted into an array: for example, jax arrays, numpy arrays, JAX tracers, and python or numpy scalars
-- `DtypeLike` would be a union of anything that can be implicitly converted into a dtype: for example, numpy dtypes, numpy dtype objects, jax dtype objects, strings, and built-in types.
+- `DTypeLike` would be a union of anything that can be implicitly converted into a dtype: for example, numpy dtypes, numpy dtype objects, jax dtype objects, strings, and built-in types.
 - `ShapeLike` would be a union of anything that could be converted into a shape: for example, sequences of integer or integer-like objecs.
 - etc.

 Note that these will in general be simpler than the equivalent protocols used in {mod}`numpy.typing`.
-For example, in the case of `DtypeLike`, JAX does not support structured dtypes, so JAX can use a simpler implementation.
+For example, in the case of `DTypeLike`, JAX does not support structured dtypes, so JAX can use a simpler implementation.
 Similarly, in `ArrayLike`, JAX generally does not support list or tuple inputs in place of arrays, so the type definition will be simpler than the NumPy analog.

 #### Outputs should be strictly-typed